scode2277/verceltry/.github/ISSUE_TEMPLATE/content-request.md

 - [ ] Add new content
 - [ ] Update existing content

-## Which framework does this relate to?
-_If you know which framework this belongs to, specify it.
-Otherwise, leave as "Unknown"_

-Framework:

 ## What content are you suggesting for?
 _Be as specific as possible.
 Examples:_
 - New framework about X